-This month, a book Chiara Lubich: Essential Writings, which contains the essence of this charism, has been published.
+In 2007, a book by Chiara Lubich: Essential Writings, which contains the essence of her charism, has been published.
 Sally McAllister presents it to New City readers.

 [New City Magazine – April 2007]

 Throughout the history of the Church, outstanding figures, renowned for the holiness of their life and the originality of their thought, have made their mark on the development of Christian spirituality.
 One such person in our own age is Chiara Lubich.